-According to the company, the Apple Watch can go from 0% to 80% charge in just 90 minutes and reach 100% after around two hours.
+According to the company, the Apple Watch can go from 0% to 80% charge in just 90 minutes and reach 100% after around 2.5 hours.
 With that considered, those who want to track their sleep, but don't necessarily care about the Watch tracking while sat at a desk for a couple of hours could easily take advantage of the speedy charging.

 Can the Apple Watch charge wirelessly?

 The Apple Watch cannot charge wirelessly, as it is not compatible with the Qi charging standard, like the iPhone.
 The company's AirPower (shown above) charging mat was an attempted solution to this, though it was cancelled earlier this year by Apple.